iamcharankumar/copilot-intellij-agent-hack/README.md

+# Author

+- **Name:** Charankumar H
+- **LinkedIn:** [Charankumar H](https://www.linkedin.com/in/charankumar-h/)
+- **GitHub:** [@iamcharankumar](https://github.com/iamcharankumar)

 # Turn IntelliJ Into a Context-Aware AI Powerhouse with Claude and MCP

 This repo shows how to integrate GitHub Copilot's IntelliJ plugin with Claude AI Agents using Playwright/Selenium MCP servers.
 It enables context-driven automation directly inside IntelliJ — where your AI agent understands state (like login), generates real test flows (Java 8/17 + TestNG), and executes actions in a fully wired environment.
-Perfect for devs and QAs who want to go beyond code suggestions and build smart, interactive workflows — without relying on Claude Desktop.
+Perfect for devs and QAs who want to go beyond code suggestions and build smart, interactive workflows.

-## Author

-- **Name:** Charankumar H
-- **LinkedIn:** [Charankumar H](https://www.linkedin.com/in/charankumar-h/)
-- **GitHub:** [@iamcharankumar](https://github.com/iamcharankumar)

-Boost your dev productivity with AI agents powered by Claude + Playwright/Selenium + MCP in IntelliJ like a boss.
 No, you won't require Claude desktop this time. 😉

-Simple Idea
+## Simple Idea

 > The LLMs [Large Language Models] has no decision-making capability.
 > So think MCP as your middleware, which use an LLM and talk to you application.